Data Subject Access Requests

-Privacy regulations provide a right for individuals to make Data Subject Access Requests are growing at a rapid pace.
-Organizations are required to provide the right for individuals to access, correct or delete personal data the organization is processing about them.
+Privacy regulations provide the right for individuals to make Data Subject Access Requests are growing at a rapid pace.
+Organizations are required to provide the right for individuals to access, correct or delete their personal data being processed by the organization.
 Individuals also have the right to know and obtain information about the purposes of personal data processing.
-DSARs can be submitted in different ways including over the web, in writing or verbally over the phone.
+DSARs can be submitted in different ways, including over the web, in writing, or verbally over the phone.

 Limit/Restrict/Opt-Out: Requests to restrict sharing of individual’s information with affiliates and partners or limit the use of their personal data

 Summarized Categories: Requests for summarized categories of information an organization has about individuals